spatie/laravel-dashboard/docs/adding-tiles/google-calendar.md

 ];
 ```

 In `app\Console\Kernel.php` you should schedule the `Spatie\CalendarTile\FetchCalendarEventsCommand` to run.
 You can let in run every minute if you want.
-You could also run is less frequently if you fast updates on the dashboard aren't that important for this tile.
+You could also run this less frequently if fast updates on the dashboard aren't that important for this tile.

 ```php
 // in app/console/Kernel.php